IELTS Speaking: Topics, Samples, and Tips

 Timing PracticeSample Answers

-IELTS speaking test consists of 3 parts.
+IELTS speaking test patterns are published to all test takers, and they are essential to improving the final speaking score.
+The test consists of 3 parts.
 The first two parts follow a question list picked up by the examiner, who would ask questions precisely by the question list.
-The problems of Part 3 may or may not be prompted to you, relying on your actual speaking skill in preceding questions.
+The problems of Part 3 may or may not be prompted to you, relying on your actual speaking skill in the preceding questions.

-Part 1: Introduction and interview: Candidate talks personal information, like at first meeting.
+Part 1: Introduction and interview: The candidate talks about personal information, like at the first meeting.

 • 4-5 minutes